Joe Biden Forced To Apologize For Calling Bill Clinton’s Impeachment ‘Partisan Lynching’

 Donald Trump has been facing intense backlash from the media and his critics – including former Vice President Joe Biden – after referring to the impeachment case against him as a “lynching.”
 But Biden is in some hot water of his own after a quote about the Clinton impeachment in 1998 recently resurfaced.
 In a statement to CNN’s Wolf Blitzer, Biden called the impeachment against former President Bill Clinton a “partisan lynching.”

 As The Hill reports, Biden took to social media on Wednesday to apologize for his use of the word, which critics say is racially insensitive and historically problematic.
+Over 20 years ago, Biden called the impeachment against Clinton a “lynching,” something he now says he was wrong to do.

 “This wasn’t the right word to use and I’m sorry about that,” Biden tweeted.